 You can learn more about the rewards program right here.

 The Discover it for Students card has a zero percent intro rate offer on purchases.
 After the intro rate ends, the go-to variable APR on purchases starts as low as 12.99 percent.
 Hey, that’s not bad for a rewards card.

-Balance transfers: You get a 10.99 percent intro APR for nine months, starting with the transfer date.
-After that, you get a variable rate of 12.99 percent to 18.99 percent, based on your creditworthiness.
+Balance transfers: You get a 10.99 percent intro APR on balance transfers for six months.
+After that, you get a variable rate of 12.99 percent to 21.99 percent, based on your creditworthiness.
 The transfer fee is 3 percent.